A Woman's Secret: Critical response

-When the film was released, the staff at Variety magazine gave it a mixed review, writing, "There's too much unintended mystery about A Woman's Secret for it to be anything but spotty entertainment ...
+When the film was released, Variety magazine gave it a mixed review, writing, "There's too much unintended mystery about A Woman's Secret for it to be anything but spotty entertainment ...
 O’Hara gives a straightforward account of herself.
 Grahame carries handicap of bad makeup and unbecoming hairdress, and Douglas is too coy as the piano-playing friend.
 Flippen is topnotch as the detective, lifting his scenes, as does Mary Phillips as his amateur private-eye wife."

-In 2008 film critic Dennis Schwartz, panned the film, writing, "Nicholas Ray (Rebel Without a Cause/In a Lonely Place/Born to Be Bad) takes a routine 'woman's pic' and turns it into a somewhat oddly diverting noir film by using a few of his perverse touches to liven up the dry story.
+In 2008 film critic Dennis Schwartz, panned the film, writing, "Nicholas Ray (Rebel Without a Cause / In a Lonely Place / Born to Be Bad) takes a routine 'woman's pic' and turns it into a somewhat oddly diverting noir film by using a few of his perverse touches to liven up the dry story.
 Though made before Ray's 'official' debut feature They Live by Night, A Woman's Secret was released afterward (new RKO studio boss Howard Hughes held up the release date for no apparent reason, but when released the film lost money as it failed to capitalize on Gloria Grahame's current career momentum which quickly faded) ...
 In the end, things get untangled.
 But it's resolved in such a half-hearted and unconvincing way, that the tidied up gem of a mess still gives off an awful stink."